AmingAndrei/violence.website/content/species/mosaics/valences.md

 [[index|...]]/[[species]]/[[mosaics]]/valences.md

-The Valence is a sentient species of Mosaic, originating withing BLACKSPACE.
+The Valence is a sentient species of Mosaic, originating withing the OTHERWHERE.
 They represent a unique subclass of Mosaics, distinguished by their symbiotic interaction with external mechanical constructs, referred to as _shells_, which serve as both exoskeleton and interface.

 Morphology